XRPLF/xrpl-dev-portal/content/tx_format.md

 ## Understanding Transaction Metadata ##

-The metadata section of a transaction includes detailed information about all the changes to the shared global ledger that the transaction caused.
+The metadata section of a transaction includes detailed information about all the changes to the shared Ripple Consensus Ledger that the transaction caused.
 This is true of any transaction that gets included in a ledger, whether or not it is successful.
 Naturally, the changes are only final if the transaction is validated.

 Some fields that may appear in transaction metadata include: